erinnacland/erinnacland.github.io/README.md

                 )
 ```

-These specifications should spit out a plot that looks like this:
+These specifications should create a plot that looks like this:

 ![Rplot09](https://github.com/erinnacland/erinnacland.github.io/assets/149115997/4599b042-9973-42d2-9512-155b16803c07)